codetojoy/talk_maritimedevcon_java_9_modules/README.md

     * June 22, 2017: *if all goes well*, JDK 9 initial Release Candidate
     * June 26, 2017: voting period **ends** for 2nd EC vote
     * Sept 21, 2017: *if all goes well*, JDK 9 General Availability release
+* [Here](https://github.com/junit-team/junit5/blob/master/junit-platform-commons/junit-platform-commons.gradle) is an instance of the new `Automatic-Module-Name` field used "in the wild" by the JUnit team.
+(Recall that this allows the authors to provide a stable name before modularizing the code. i.e. in a _lemonade_ jar before it turns into a _moonshine_ jar)